 We target abandoned and underused potential greenspace and, with regional partners, work to restore it for community use.

 We know that greenspace restoration is the cornerstone of a scenic community, and that many communities, especially neighborhoods with a history of disinvestment, lack sufficient greenspace.

-Within the last few years, Scenic Pittsburgh has seen that we can play a role in greenspace development, using a unique approach that we hope to be able to replicate across our 10-county service area.
+Within the last few years, Scenic Pittsburgh has taken on a new role in greenspace development, using a unique approach that we hope to be able to replicate across our 10-county service area.